ilyacantor/AODv3/replit.md

 **Domain Matching via external_ref (Dec 2025):** CMDB records with `external_ref` containing URLs have their domain extracted and indexed.
 Correlation now uses multi-signal matching: entity name → entity domain → vendor fallback.

+**Vendor Fallback Matching (Dec 2025):** When name and domain matching fail, vendor fallback allows matching based on vendor alone.
+If `normalize(entity.vendor) == normalize(CI.vendor)`, the asset is considered governed (HAS_CMDB=True).
+This applies to both CMDB and IdP correlation.

+**Governance Reason Codes (Dec 2025):** HAS_CMDB and HAS_IDP are now based on lens_status (raw matching) rather than lens_coverage (admission criteria).
+This ensures that any CMDB or IdP match counts as "governed" regardless of whether admission criteria like ci_type/lifecycle or has_sso/has_scim are met.

 ### Infrastructure Domain Exclusion

 Infrastructure domains (redis.io, postgresql.org, docker.com, kubernetes.io, etc.) are excluded from shadow/zombie classification.
 These represent internal infrastructure components that should not be flagged as shadow IT.
 The blocklist is maintained in `aod_agent_reconcile.py` as `INFRASTRUCTURE_DOMAINS`.